ashishgupta251/Web-Development/README.md

 - ✅ HTML notes with examples and explanations
 - 🟡 CSS notes and styling projects (Coming Soon)
 - 🟠 JavaScript notes with interactive examples (Coming Soon)
-- 💻 Mini Projects to practice front-end skills
+- 💻 Projects to practice front-end skills

 ---